Community Assistance Office

 UPDATE: Impact to programs and services associated with COVID-19:

-If you have documentation to submit to our office, you can either mail it, fax it or drop it off to our secure 24 hour mail box that is installed on the outside of our building, next to the front door.
-The mail box is checked periodically throughout the day.
+The office lobby is open to the public for picking up and dropping off documents; however, staff are not able to make appointments with you at this time.
+Staff can be reached by phone and email.
+If you are not able to make it into the lobby, you can submit your documents by mailing it, faxing it or dropping it off in our secure 24 hour mailbox that is installed on the outside of our building, next to the front door.
+The mailbox is checked periodically throughout the day.

 The City of Scottsdale Community Assistance Office (CAO) manages a variety of federal and local funds and programs that improve the quality of life for low to moderate-income families and assist in the stabilization of Scottsdale neighborhoods.